a2z2k26/bumba-voice/docs/CASE_STUDY.md

 ## Conclusion

-Chatta demonstrates that keyboard-controlled voice interaction can significantly enhance the developer experience in AI coding assistants.
+Bumba Voice demonstrates that keyboard-controlled voice interaction can significantly enhance the developer experience in AI coding assistants.
 Through careful phased development, strict backward compatibility, and comprehensive UX polish, the project delivered a production-ready system with zero breaking changes and 100% test pass rate.

 ### Key Achievements